John Wilkes: Middlesex election dispute

 for his campaign.
 Wilkes eventually succeeded in convincing Parliament to expunge the resolution barring him from sitting.
 While in Parliament, he condemned Government policy towards the American colonies.
 In addition, he introduced one of the earliest radical Bills to Parliament, although it failed to gain passage.
-On his release from prison in March 1770, Wilkes was appointed a sheriff in London, and in 1771 the law on publicity of the parliamentary discussions was voted in Parliament, of which Wilkes was a great defender and who authorized the literal reproduction of the interventions of the Parliament.
+On his release from prison in March 1770, Wilkes was appointed a sheriff in London, and in 1771 the law on publicity of the parliamentary discussions was voted in Parliament, of which Wilkes was a great defender and who authorised the literal reproduction of the interventions of the Parliament.